knights-lab/LMdist/README.md

 Description of functions and parameters.

 **lm.dist() :** Primary function for the LMdist algorithm, takes a distance object or matrix and returns an adjusted distance object of the same size, with values adjusted according to the local manifold.
-This is the only function a typical user will utilize, other functions included are helper functions called within 'lm.dist()'.
+This is the only function a typical user will utilize, other functions included are helper functions called within `lm.dist()`.

 | **Parameter** | **Description** |
 | ---------- | ---------- |